Duponin/fedihub/README.md

 # Fedihub

 Fedihub is an electron app made to connect to many fediverse instances (mastodon, pleroma, etc.).
 It only needs to have web interface.
+It's inspired from Tweeten, a client for Twitter.

 # Installation & manual